 This is victim mentality.
-It is a seductive and easy to get into state.
+It is a seductive and easy state to get into.
 However, being a victim is the absolute best way I know to destroy self-confidence.
 I spent many years in full victim mode, and it sucked.
 When I finally stopped being a victim, my life turned around.

 Some final thoughts

 Building self-confidence is not easy.
 If you are looking for a quick fix magic bullet solution, then you will not want to hear my thoughts on the matter.
 Lots of people will offer what you want.
 Try them out but don’t blame me if they don’t work for you.
 Take responsibility for your poor choice and resolve to do better next time.

 Anything worth having is worth working for.
 Building self-confidence, especially when you have little to start with, is arduous work.
 It is worth it.

 In my world, the first step in building self-confidence is to take total ownership of your life.
 Once that happens you can build a well-engineered and designed structure bit by bit on a rock-solid foundation.

 Self-confidence is a work in progress for me.
 Total ownership is a constant battle.
 When I am battling, at least I know I am alive, and I know I am living.

 Do not fall for the seductive lure of victimhood, give total ownership a try instead.

 I hope you enjoyed this article.
 If you found value in it, then subscribe to the blog.
 Also join my monthly newsletter community.
 Get exclusive content, news and, once in a while, some irresistible offers.
 It all comes with my no BS and zero pushy sales guarantee.

 In the meantime, you might also like to check out these related articles: